-A Score that Really Matters: The Credit Score
+A Score that Really Matters: Your Credit Score

-Credit scores only take into account the information contained in your credit profile.
-They never take into account income, savings, down payment amount, or personal factors like sex ethnicity, nationality or marital status.
+Credit scores only consider the info contained in your credit reports.
+They do not take into account your income, savings, down payment amount, or demographic factors like gender, ethnicity, national origin or marital status.
 Fair Isaac invented FICO specifically to exclude demographic factors like these.
-Credit scoring was envisioned as a way to assess willingness to pay without considering other personal factors.
+"Profiling" was as dirty a word when FICO scores were invented as it is today.
+Credit scoring was developed as a way to take into account solely what was relevant to a borrower's willingness to pay back the lender.

-Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scoring.
-Your score comes from both the good and the bad in your credit history.
-Late payments count against you, but a record of paying on time will raise it.
+Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scores.
+Your score results from both positive and negative information in your credit report.
+Late payments count against you, but a consistent record of paying on time will raise it.

-To get a credit score, borrowers must have an active credit account with a payment history of six months.
-This history ensures that there is sufficient information in your report to build an accurate score.
+To get a credit score, you must have an active credit account with at least six months of payment history.
+This history ensures that there is sufficient information in your credit to calculate a score.
 Some people don't have a long enough credit history to get a credit score.
 They should build up a credit history before they apply.